A Eureka Experience

 first rub nose oil all over it.
 Some

-human nose with at least enough oil
+known a human nose without at least

-to coat a sewing needle.
+enough oil to coat a sewing

 thread, tie a loop and